growr-xyz/growr-documentation/introduction/4-Protocol-Mechanics.md

 ## How it works

-The following diagram provides a high-level overview of Growr protocol.
+The following diagram provides a high-level overview of the Growr protocol.

 ![How it works](../images/growr-how-it-works.png)

 Originators manage the “last-mile” processes through their Growr node.
-They help community members to build their self-sovereign credit record and facilitate the access to the protocol services & project funding for them.
+They help community members to build their self-sovereign credit record and facilitate access to the protocol services & project funding for them.

-Capital providers fund projects either by accessing the Growr node of an originator directly, or by running their own node and using the protocol discoverability features.
+Capital providers fund projects either by accessing the Growr node of an originator directly; or by running their own node and using the protocol discoverability features.
 The P2P data exchange enables real-time reporting of the project portfolio for full transparency.

 ## Lending